serlo/api.serlo.org/README.md

 `sudo bash -c "echo '127.0.0.1	nbp'" >> /etc/hosts`
 `sudo bash -c "echo '127.0.0.1	vidis'" >> /etc/hosts`

 _why do I need it?
 Kratos makes a request to the url of the oauth2 provider, but since it is running inside a container, it cannot easily use the host port.
-These dns's are discoverable for the kratos container, so the host can also use it._
+These DNSs are discoverable for the kratos container, so the host can also use it._

 Run `yarn start:sso`.
 _Make sure you already run `yarn start:kratos` before._